finos/morphir/docs/users-guide/morphir-scala-gen.md

 ```

 This generates a complete runnable test suite that just can be run.
+Using this also introduces dependency on `org.scalatest::scalatest-funsuite` that you can manually add as a project dependency.
 To create a test description, it uses

 -   the fully qualified function name